ipa320/airbus_coop/cobot_gui/README.md

 </launcher>
 ```

-In the launcher, you specified which plugins you want to launch.
+In the launcher, you choose which plugins you want to launch.
-You specifie in 'default-view' the plugin name you want to start on and in 'default-mode' if you want to start in manual('manu') or automatic('auto').
+You can set in 'default-view' the plugin name you want to start on and in 'default-mode' if you want to start in manual('manu') or automatic('auto').
 Some buttons can be hidden / not work in some mode depending on the plugin.
-In the 'src' you specifie the path to the plugins register xml file then you list the plugins you want to use. **The order matter !** .
-In will be in this order that your plugins are gonna be displayed.
+In the 'src' you enter the path to the plugins register xml file then you list the plugins you want to use. **The order matter !** .
+It will be in this order that your plugins are gonna be displayed.
-If you want to group multiple plugins under one button, you can use <group/> and specifie an icon.
+If you want to group multiple plugins under one button, you can use <group/> and set a path to an icon.